NJ Personal Preference Program (PPP) Explained

 The Personal Preference Program (PPP) offers participants remarkable flexibility when utilizing the funds allocated for their care.
 The program covers a wide range of services and supports that cater to the diverse needs of Medicaid-qualified individuals.

-3. Home Modifications: To accommodate physical challenges, the PPP covers necessary changes to an individual's home.
-These modifications may include the installation of stair glides, handicap ramps, walk-in tubs, bathroom grip bars, and doorways alterations to accommodate wheelchairs.
+3. Home modifications: To accommodate physical challenges, the PPP covers necessary changes to an individual's home.
+These modifications may include the installation of stair glides, handicap ramps, walk-in tubs, bathroom grip bars, and doorway alterations to accommodate wheelchairs.

 The three categories of eligible expenditures empower care recipients to tailor their care and support services according to their unique needs and preferences, promoting greater independence and a higher quality of life.
 The PPP's focus on personal choice and control over care services distinguishes it as a program that advocates for the well-being and dignity of its beneficiaries.